Niels Holck: Terms of the extradition agreement

 On 30 June 2010, the High Court of Eastern Denmark ruled that he should not be extradited to India based on the risk of torture by the Indian authorities.

+In June 2023, Danish authorities said that Holck was eligible for extradition to India.
+However, his extradition was stopped by the Hillerød District Court on 29 August 2024, citing a "real risk" of him facing torture and other forms of inhumane treatment in India.

 Diplomatic rift between Denmark and India

 On 16 August 2011, India decided to cut connections to Denmark except for diplomatic relations.
 The Indian authorities were upset over the Danish government’s stance to not appeal the decision of the Eastern Danish High Court in the Supreme court despite a special request from India’s minister of external affairs, S M Krishna, to his Danish counterpart and an assurance from Indian authorities to house Davy in a special jail, if extradited.
 The Indian government issued a circular directing senior officials to not meet or entertain any Danish diplomat posted in India.

 Also, the funding activities of the Danish aid agency (DANIDA) to NGOs and civil liberties groups came under intense monitoring by the authorities in India.
 This was a consequence of the fact that Denmark would not extradite Holck and statements by the Danish Minister for Development Aid, Christian Friis Bach, that Denmark should “hand out rights instead of food to help people to fight for their own rights through demonstrations, campaigns, litigation or rights of access to public administration”.